-Inspired by 18th-century French chateaux and their early-20th-century American interpretations by such architects as Horace Trumbauer and John Russell Pope, this grand residence will begin construction in 2012 in the Botanic Garden District of Singapore.
+Inspired by 18th-century French chateaux and their early-20th-century American interpretations by such architects as Horace Trumbauer and John Russell Pope, this grand residence is located in the Botanic Garden District of Singapore.

 Designed with terraced gardens on a sloping property, the residence features a dramatic 3-story domed oval staircase that unites all three floors and adapts to the local climate with the addition of a formal porte-cochere and garden loggias.

 This 1938 residence was built for Beverly Hills mayor and property developer Edward Paul Dentzel.
 Designed in a stately French Revival style and inspired by the Screen Deco period popular in Los Angeles during the 1930s, this became the longtime home of famed actress Ann Rutherford.
 Our remodel restores the house to its original splendor adding new entertaining rooms, spacious family spaces, a grand master suite, a pool house with gym and spa, and a new guest wing over the garage.
 The interiors by David Desmond maintain the elegant scale of the original rooms and blend Art Deco pieces with contemporary furnishings and the client’s antiques and art.